The CBS Approach

 At CBS, we strive to ensure consistent quality of care through a tiered delivery model.
 This model includes:

-• Board Certified Behavior Analyst (BCBA): This is a master’s level certification in the field of behavior analysis.
+- Clinical Supervisor | Board Certified Behavior Analyst (BCBA): This is a master’s level certification in the field of behavior analysis.
 Those with the certification provide consultation, family training, case oversight, and supervision of all other staff members on a child’s team.
-They may work alongside a Board Certified Assistant Behavior Analyst (BCaBA), which is a bachelor’s level certification that permits the individual to assist a BCBA in their behavior analytic tasks or a Program Manager as described below.
+They may work alongside a Board Certified Assistant Behavior Analyst (BCaBA), a bachelor’s level certification, permitting the individual to assist a BCBA in their behavior analytic tasks.

 What to Expect

-How does the Family Collaboration Model work?
+How does the CBS Service Model work?

-CBS Indianapolis - Our Staff - Family Relations & Office Manager - Beth HodginOur families’ first point of contact will be with Beth Hodgin.
-It is great to know the services we offer, but even better to understand that the person on the other end of the phone understands what you’re going through regardless of where you are in the process.
-Having a son with autism, now 25 years old, helps give perspective on many life events and benchmark decisions.
-This paired with her expertise on what CBS can provide in the way of intensive ABA home programming makes her a wonderful resource to families as they navigate finding the best fit provider for their child(ren).
-She can help to answer questions regarding ABA, parent perspectives and help decide if an in-home program is right for each family.
+Our families’ first point of contact will be with Beth Hodgin.
+It is great to know the services we offer, but even better to understand the person on the other end of the phone relates to what you’re going through regardless of where you are in the process.
+Having a son with autism helps give perspective on many life events and benchmark decisions.
+This paired with her expertise on what CBS can provide in the way of intensive ABA programming makes her a wonderful resource to families as they navigate finding the best fit provider for their child(ren).
+She can help to answer questions regarding ABA, parent perspectives and help decide if the CBS program is right for each family.

 Phase 2: Assessment